 Memorial to the 1995 genocide — powerful and essential visit

-What is the best time of year to visit attractions in Bosnia And Herzegovina?
+When is the best season to visit attractions in Bosnia And Herzegovina?

 April-May and September-October for ideal weather, fewer crowds, and lower prices.
 August has peak crowds (Film Festival).
 December has winter atmosphere.